Where do we get our news?

 Whitstable Views started off as a blog for the Whitstable-themed articles of author CJ Stone.
 Most of the pieces originated in the Whitstable Gazette, from his column, Written in Stone, which appeared on a monthly basis from 2009 till 2020.

 Prior to that, CJ wrote a regular column for the Whitstable Times, On Another Planet.
 That column started in the late 1990s but was discontinued in 2008 as the newspaper was downgraded in the wake of the financial crisis.
 The paper moved to Canterbury, merged with Adscene, became a free newspaper, then shifted to Margate before finally being shut down as a printed paper in 2017.
 It survives now only as a website, Kent Live.

 A similar thing appears to be happening to the Gazette.
 It moved from a whole building in Estuary View to a small office in Christ Church college a couple of years back, where it continued to run news for the whole county, but with dedicated pages from the towns.
 It always included a couple of pages of letters but since the pandemic the local content has been severely restricted.
-That’s where the columns appeared, on the letters page, near the editorial.
-Both the letters and the columns are now county-wide, and CJ’s particular brand of leftie scepticism was no longer deemed necessary.

 His last official piece was Data Check, which appeared in the Gazette on the 5th March 2020.
 He wrote one last piece, I See You Neighbour, which is published on this site, but which never appeared in the paper.
 After that they let him go.